-You must be over 16 years old to volunteer in parks and reserves.
+You must be between 16 and 90 years old to volunteer in parks and reserves.
 Volunteers under the age of 16 years may participate in volunteer activities, provided they are accompanied by a parent or guardian.

 Volunteer positions are not available at all times in all parks.

 If you are an international visitor, you must have a visa that allows you to do volunteer work.

 All volunteers must read and abide by the volunteer code of conduct.

 You need to register to become a volunteer.

 To register your interest, fill in the application and select your areas of interest.